Catherine’s principal areas of work are reparation and public law. She specialises in personal injury, clinical

 Catherine also undertakes a wide variety of advisory work for organisations including the Scottish Legal Complaints Commission; MDDUS (Medical and Dental Defence Union Scotland); Criminal Injuries Compensation Authority; the Ministry of Defence and the Equality and Human Rights Commission.

-She is currently Counsel to the Investigatory Powers Tribunal, and was Standing Junior Counsel to the Advocate General between 2012 - 2021.
+She is one of only two Counsel in Scotland to have acted as Counsel to the Investigatory Powers Tribunal, and was Standing Junior Counsel to the Advocate General between 2012 - 2021.
 She has been on the Equality and Human Rights Commission Panel of Counsel since 2015.

 She sits as a part time Sheriff and is a member of the Scottish Civil Justice Council.

 Catherine appears regularly in the Court of Session, including the Inner House, and has appeared in the Supreme Court.